AdobeDocs/commerce-cloud-tools/src/pages/docker/test/test-pkg-code.md

 <InlineAlert variant="info" slots="text"/>

-For Magento application testing, use the Magento Application Testing (MFTF) framework to run functional tests.
+For application testing, use the Magento Application Testing (MFTF) framework to run functional tests.
 See [Application testing](test-app-mftf.md).

 ## Prepare the Docker environment for testing